-- Identifying a child's SEND - Offering quality first wave 1 adaptive teaching strategies - Monitoring the progress of the individual children - Liaising with parents, children and the SENDCo - Liaising with outside agencies - Following guidance and collaborating with external professionals. - Writing Individual Education Plans (IEP) with the Inclusion Leader, and sharing and reviewing these with parents at least once each term and planning for the next term - Ensuring that the school's Inclusion/SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.
+- Identifying a child's SEND - Adapting their teaching to the individual needs of all pupils, as part of the quality-first approach - Monitoring the progress of the individual children - Liaising with parents, children and the SENDCo - Liaising with outside agencies - Following guidance and collaborating with external professionals. - Writing Individual Education Plans (IEP) in collaboration with the SENDCo, and sharing and reviewing these with parents at least once each term and planning for the next term - Ensuring that the school's Inclusion/SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.